 Need to cool down ASAP?
-Opt for a cold shower or bath.
+Run a cold shower or bath.
 The icy water will help bring your body temperature down quickly, and wet hair will keep you cool for hours.
 If you don't have time for a full bath, submerge just your feet and splash some water on your face.

-3. Stay Shady
+3. Stay in the Shade

-4. Head Underground
+4. Head to the Basement

-5. Amp Up the Fan
+5. Turn On the Fan

 6. Cook with Cold